mgreiler/se-unlocked/Transcripts/EP_75_Luca_Galante.md

 telling, saying it's it's developer experience and we are also responsible for that.
 Um, is another task.
-Do you see that, that people are really interested in that or is it only a part of the developer, uh, the, the platform engineering folks that are interested in DeVero developer experience?
+Do you see that, that people are really interested in that or is it only a part of the developer, uh, the, the platform engineering folks that are interested in Devero developer experience?

 What's your perspective on, uh, perspective on that?